When a friend, family member or coworker does something that gets under your skin, you have several responses available to you.

 But there are also things people on the receiving end should do to make it easier for others to bring up their concerns in the first place.

-Learn to use the three phrases with genuineness, and create a workplace where small problems are resolved before they get out of hand.
+Learn to use the three phrases with genuineness and create relationships where small problems are resolved before they get out of hand.